dev-guy/git-pr-analysis-jupyter/README.md

 # git-pr-analysis-jupyter
-A notebook to analyze pull requests for one or more repositories, with the following analysis:
+A notebook to analyze pull requests for one or more git repositories, with the following analysis:

 ### All author aggregate analysis
 Distribution of PRs into buckets: < 1 day, 1-2 days, 2-3 days, 3-4 days, > 4 days